Show the Movement of “Anything”

 Flow maps denote the direction a phenomenon is being moved from one location to another.

-Let’s give you some insight on how to produce flow maps of your own.
+We’ve already explained how to create cartogram maps.
+Now, here are some insights on how to produce flow maps of your own.

 In this example, we use the United States foreign trade census data.
-Essentially, this displays what, where and how much does the United States export to other countries.
+Essentially, this displays what, where, and how much the United States exports to other countries.

 The FlowMapper plugin for QGIS is a quick and easy way to generate flow maps of your own.
 When you download the plugin, it comes with test data that you can use as a template.
 But essentially, it boils down to these two text files as inputs: